I am Sarah, a home educating mama of two children, a 12 year old daughter ‘L’ and 10 year old son, ‘T’, living somewhere in the South of England.

 In the UK we are lucky to have choice about education ( long may it last) and educational freedom is what I really stand for, rather than against anything or anyone

 Aside from writing and home educating, I love to swim, particularly open water when the chance arises.
 Over the last 3 years I have swam in charity open water events: Southend Great Pier swim, Padstow to Rock and Bournemouth Pier to Pier.
-My future challenge is to swim the Solent, and then Loch Ness, but for now those are my little pipe dreams (and I would need to increase my fitness first!)
+I have a dream to swim the Solent and Loch Ness, and who knows, if I can get fit enough, it could happen!
+For now I will enjoy swimming in pools and rivers whenever I can.

 I am passionate about marine conservation and volunteer with both ‘Capturing Our Coast’ and ‘The Marine Conservation Society’ taking part in beach cleans, surveying rocky shore species and delivering educational content.